-Anita Silvers is professor and former chair of the Philosophy Department at SF State and a nationally recognized advocate for disability rights.
-Disabled by polio as a child, Silvers is a leading advocate for equality for persons with disabilities.
-Her papers and books have contributed to the legal interpretation of the Americans with Disabilities Act, enacted in 1990.
+Anita Silvers (1940 - 2019) was a professor and former chair of the Philosophy Department at SF State and a nationally recognized advocate for disability rights.
+Disabled by polio as a child, Silvers was a leading advocate for equality for persons with disabilities.
+Her papers and books contributed to the legal interpretation of the Americans with Disabilities Act, enacted in 1990.
 Her groundbreaking and acclaimed monograph, “Disability.
 Difference.
 Discrimination: Formal Justice” (1998) is widely cited in legal affairs.
 “Americans with Disabilities” (2000), which she co-edited with Leslie Pickering Francis, anthologizes essays by other leading philosophers, as well as legal theorists, bioethicists and policymakers on the moral foundations of disability law and policy.
 On the faculty at SF State since 1967, Silvers worked to make access and disability services available on California college campuses.
 In 1980, she was appointed by President Jimmy Carter to serve on the National Council for the Humanities, the governing board of the National Endowment for the Humanities.
 Silvers is regarded as an authority on medical ethics and bioethics, social philosophy and feminism.